MiniMini-On/hpny/README.md

 # Vanilla js SPA

-- It was a challenge for creating vanilla js-SPA.
+- It was a challenge for creating Single Page App using only vanilla js without any framework.

 - It is a simple web site to send and receive Happy New Year's messages.